Cairo is the capital of Egypt and with more than 16 million people it belongs to the world’s most densely populated cities.

 TERRORISM RISK : HIGH

 Even though it is low, the threat of terrorism in Cairo exists.
-The usual strategies include explosive devices, car-bombs, and drive-by shootings at the crowded areas, particularly in front of the main tourist’s sites.
-Tourists are not the direct target, but may become victims.
+The usual strategies include explosive devices, car-bombs, and drive-by shootings in the crowded areas, particularly in front of the main tourist sites.
+Tourists are not the direct target but may become victims.